Skip to Main Content

 • Thickened, dry skin covered by scabs or tan crusts, often around the face and ears

-The extent of these clinical signs is variable, ranging from hairless areas on the ears and face or small patches along the body in mild to moderate cases, to hair loss and lesions covering almost the entire body in severe cases.
-Severely affected bears are typically emaciated, lethargic, and often found wandering apparently unaware of their surroundings.
+• The extent of these clinical signs is variable, ranging from small hairless areas on the ears, face, or body in mild to moderate cases, to extensive hair loss and skin lesions covering nearly the entire body in severe cases.
+Severely affected bears are often thin or emaciated, lethargic, and sometimes found wandering apparently unaware of their surroundings.

 How Does Mange Affect Bear Populations?